top of page

 The verb 'publicize' derives its etymological roots from the noun 'public,' which comes from the Latin word 'publicus,' meaning 'of the people' or 'belonging to the state.'
 When we add the suffix '-ize,' which has its origins in Greek and is used to form verbs indicating the process or action of making something or someone conform to a particular quality or state, we create 'publicize.'
 Therefore, 'publicize' essentially means to promote, advertise, or make something known to the general public or a specific target audience.
 Its etymology underscores the idea of disseminating information or making it accessible to the broader populace, aligning with the core concept of sharing knowledge or making something widely visible.

-Find the meaning of publicize
+Quiz: Find the meaning of the verb publicize:

 Try Again!